WXBU: Early history

 Originally, the three stations aired the same programming, though they were separately owned.
 Later in the 1960s, WHP-TV began airing separate programming outside of network hours, while WLYH and WSBA-TV continued simulcasting for most of the day.
 All three outlets ran prime time programming, most of the daytime shows, and most of the weekend offerings from CBS.
 All three stations preempted moderate amounts of CBS programming.
 However, through a longstanding agreement, any shows that WSBA-TV and WLYH preempted aired on WHP-TV and vice versa.
 This allowed most of the market to view the entire CBS schedule.

 Triangle was forced out of broadcasting in 1970 after then-Governor Milton J. Shapp claimed the company had used its three Pennsylvania television stations (WLYH, WFIL-TV, and WFBG-TV in Altoona) in a smear campaign against him.
-WLYH was among the last to be sold, going to Gateway Communications as part of a group deal with WFBG-TV (now WTAJ-TV) and WNBF-TV (now WBNG-TV) in Binghamton, New York in 1972.
+WLYH was among the last to be sold, going to Gateway Communications as part of a group deal with WFBG-TV (now WTAJ-TV) and WNBF-TV (now WBNG-TV) in Binghamton, New York, in 1972.

 In the 1980s, Gateway moved the station's city of license to Lancaster.
 Channel 43 left the Keystone Network in 1983 to become an independent station under new calls, WPMT.
 WLYH and WHP-TV continued as CBS affiliates, airing separate non-network programming and maintaining their longstanding agreement calling for programs preempted on one station to air on the other.
 By this time, the two stations had about 75 percent signal overlap.

 Even though cable had gained significant penetration in the region by the mid-1980s, WLYH remained a CBS affiliate rather than become an independent.
-This was mainly because at the time, South Central Pennsylvania was not large enough to support what would have essentially been two independent stations; even after WPMT joined Fox in 1986, it was still programmed as an independent (as was the case with most Fox stations until 1993).
+This was mainly because at the time, South Central Pennsylvania was just barely large enough to support what would have essentially been two independent stations.
+Even after WPMT joined Fox in 1986, it was still mostly programmed as an independent (as was the case with most Fox stations until 1993).
 Even without this to consider, Philadelphia's WPHL-TV and WTAF-TV (now Fox O&O WTXF-TV), had been available on cable for years.
 These two factors made Gateway balk at the added cost of buying an additional 16 hours of programming per day.
-WLYH did, however, add a secondary affiliation with UPN when the network launched on January 16, 1995.